Devsabirul/data_scraping_flipkart/README.md

 6. enter your copied link in the input section
 7. wait some time take to scrap data

-🎉🎉Hurray your product is scrap🎉🎉
+🎉🎉Congratulation  your product is scrap🎉🎉

 live link: https://srapingproduct.onrender.com